 On the other hand, I’ve never been to college (got my degree online) and I’ve never worked a full-time job for anyone but myself.
 After graduating high school with honors I could not fathom the idea of staying put in the itty-bitty Netherlands.

 I flew to Manila to volunteer with a local charity and when the year was up I came right back on a one-way ticket.
 I built my own kind of life here.
 I started teaching English and enrolled in an online college to study business management.
-I met my husband and together we found our passion.
+I met a companion and together we found a passion.

 Indeed, we founded a non-profit corporation to research solutions for sustainable livelihood and urban agriculture and funded it by teaching.
 For the past six years I have worked as an instructor for schools, language centers, and online institutions, and privately as a specialized tutor.